ummabashir/ummabashir/README.md

 - 👋 Hi, I’m @ummabashir
-- 👀 I’m interested in web design
+- 👀 I’m interested in Data analysis
-- 🌱 I’m currently learning javascript and react
+- 🌱 I’m currently learning R
-- 💞️ I’m looking to collaborate on web design projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me khairiyyabashir87@gmail.com

 <!---